The Virtual Directory System

-Security settings can be specified for each virtual directory, and all subdirectories under that VD inherit the same security settings.
+Security settings can be specified for each virtual directory, and all subdirectories under that virtual directory inherit the same security settings.

-There are 2 modes that a user account can operate in with respect to the virtual file system.
-The two modes are simple and standard modes.
+There are 2 modes that a user account can operate in concerning the virtual file system.
+The two modes are simple and standard.

 Simple Virtual Directory mode

 When a user account uses simple directory mode, the administrator can only assign one directory to represent the virtual directory for that user.
 Instead of that directory being seen as a subdirectory off of the root, the virtual directory selected will be the directory the user is placed in when they first log into the server.
 In other words, the directory selected as the virtual root directory will be the root directory.
 A user account is placed in simple directory mode by selecting the Is Simple Directory checkbox.

 Standard Virtual Directory mode